 According to a memo from the assistant city attorney to the city attorney dated Sept 28 2017 titled “ Inquiry to Assist EMS Call concerning Dan Daley”(click here to view) , at 5:22 am on September 14 2017, the CSPD received a call from AAA tow truck operator ( who arrived to the parking lot located on University and Royal Palm).
 The tow truck operator was concerned that customer who called her was “Unconscious and Unresponsive “ .
 EMS was dispatched and CSPD was notified who sent an officer to assist EMS.
 Officers began to arrive at the scene.
 According to her memorandum , the first officer on scene indicated to dispatch that the person in the car was in fact Commissioner Dan Daley who was at that time behind the wheel of the car.
 Shortly after two other officers arrived , and then one made a call to a sergeant and Lieutenant Neese.
 Then Deputy Chief Parry was called and briefed by Lieutenant Neese, who then called Chief Backer and briefed him.
 According to the memo, Daley refused EMS and said that he had hit the curb with his car. ( note: University Drive or Royal Palm blvd , we are not sure which but both are large streets and a curb is difficult to hit unless of course the car veered out of control ).
 Other memos indicate that the Mayor and City Manager were both contacted and briefed ( woken up as one put it).
 Parry indicted to Neese that the DUI test was discretionary , and Neese made the decision not to perform it.

-According to a few officers, Daley was not drunk.
-According to Wetherington who was told to leave the scene after he arrived, a test should have been performed.
+According to a few officers, Daley was not intoxicated.
+However, according to Wetherington, a certified expert in DUI recognition , a test should have been performed.

 Several questions come up following the review of the information supplied by the city.
 The main ones are:

 I am not sure why all of this was kept quiet.
-If it was to protect the political official then all of this public information would be used to attack him later on, or submit him to blackmail.
-If the incident is not as related by Officer Wetherington, then there was no cover-up and this issue should be dealt with accordingly, by a clear statement from our city and Vice Mayor Dan Daley that this was all a misunderstanding, and it was not a DUI.
+If it was to protect the political official then all of this public information would be used to attack him later on, or submit him to blackmail – or there are other similar issues that may have taken place on his behalf or to other city officials.